Calvert DeForest: Work with David Letterman

 A hallmark of the Melman character was his seemingly genuine lack of acting polish.
-Melman's scripted lines were clearly read from cue cards and usually delivered in a forceful shout—but when Letterman or others forced "Melman" into ad-libbing, the actor's naturally more soft-spoken and polite nature came to the forefront.
-As well, Melman routinely fluffed or mangled lines, but gamely persevered with whatever sketch he was in.
-He was also noted for his remote interviews in which he would ask the interviewee a question, but pitch the microphone to the interviewee too quickly, resulting in the last part of the question being inaudible.
-As a result of his performances, he became hugely popular with fans of the show, often being greeted with loud cheers and applause before even speaking.
+Melman's scripted lines were clearly read from cue cards and usually delivered in a forceful shout—but when Letterman or others forced Melman into ad-libbing, the actor's naturally more soft-spoken and polite demeanor came to the forefront.
+Melman routinely flubbed or mangled lines, but gamely persevered with whatever sketch he was in.
+He was also noted for his remote interviews in which he would ask the interviewee a question, but pitch the microphone to the interviewee too quickly, resulting in the last part of the question being inaudible to Dave and the audience.
+As a result of his frequent appearances, he became hugely popular with fans of Late Night, often being greeted with loud cheers and applause before even speaking.

 When Letterman moved from NBC to CBS in 1993, the Melman name was retired, as NBC insisted that the character of "Larry 'Bud' Melman" was their intellectual property.
-However, starting from the very first edition of Late Show with David Letterman, DeForest continued to play exactly the same character he had played on Late Night—he now simply used his own name to do so.
+However, starting from the first edition of Late Show with David Letterman, DeForest continued to play exactly the same character he had played on Late Night, now simply using his real name.
 DeForest often "drew laughs by his bizarre juxtaposition as a Late Show correspondent at events such as the 1994 Winter Olympics in Norway and the Woodstock anniversary concert that year."
 One of DeForest's more memorable skits came on Letterman's May 13, 1994 show in Los Angeles.
 The host stated Johnny Carson would announce the evening's Top 10 list, at which point DeForest appeared as "Johnny Carson."
 Shortly after DeForest's exit, the real Johnny Carson appeared in what would prove to be Carson's last television appearance.

 DeForest continued to appear on Letterman's show until his 81st birthday in 2002 before retiring from acting.
-He had appeared in 15 outside films or TV shows since he began his association with Letterman in 1982.

 Letterman noted after DeForest's death: "Everyone always wondered if Calvert was an actor playing a character, but in reality he was just himself: a genuine, modest, and nice man.
 To our staff and to our viewers, he was a beloved and valued part of our show, and we will miss him."
-When asked how he'd like to be remembered, DeForest responded, "Just being able to make people laugh and knowing people enjoyed my humor.
+When asked how he would like to be remembered, DeForest responded, "Just being able to make people laugh and knowing people enjoyed my humor.
 I also hope I haven't offended anyone through the years."